GolosChain/golos-reference/dpos.md

 -   A witness' spot in the round is assigned randomly at the end of the previous block

-How to become a delegate
+How to become a witness in Graphene
 ------------------------

 tutorials/witness-create